How much does a wedding photographer cost in 2024

 How far in advance should I book my wedding photographer?

 It’s advisable to book your wedding photographer as soon as you have your date and venue confirmed, typically around 9 to 12 months in advance.
 Popular photographers often book up early, especially during peak wedding season.
-Booking early also gives you ample time to discuss your vision, plan engagement photos if you’re having them, and ensure you don’t have to compromise on your top choice due to availability issues.
+Booking early also gives you ample time to discuss your vision, plan engagement photos if you have them, and ensure you don’t have to compromise on your top choice due to availability issues.

 Is it worth it to have a second photographer at my wedding?